Strategic reorientation of the Swarovski Kristallwelten.

 Repeatedly promoted from product manager to Head of Product and Retail, and Art Director Corporate Communications Crystal Worlds.

-BUSINESS DESIGN and ART DIRECTION
+BRAND/RETAIL/PRODUCT STRATEGY and ART DIRECTION

 The strategic reorientation was designed to defend the company’s position as market leader, reach financial goals and also secure long-term growth at the Wattens headquarter.